evanjd711/TipocaCity/README.md

 	bash <(curl -sfL https://raw.githubusercontent.com/evanjd711/TipocaCity/main/install.sh)
 	```
 3. Follow the prompts to configure your environment.
+4. Add Kamino as an Identity Source to vCenter.
+	a.
+Navigate to Administration > Single Sign-On > Configuration.
+	b.
+Click the Identity Sources tab.
+	c.
+Click Add and choose Open LDAP for Identity Source Type.
+	d.
+Set the following parameters:
+		- Identity source name: Kamino
+		- Base distinguished name for users: ou=users,dc=kamino,dc=labs
+		- Base distinguished name for groups: ou=groups,dc=kamino,dc=labs
+		- Domain Name: kamino.labs
+		- Username: cn=admin,dc=kamino,dc=labs
+		- Password: <LDAP Admin Password>
+		- Primary Server URL: ldap://<Kamino FQDN>:389
+	e.
+Click Add.
+		- If adding Kamino as an Identity Source fails, ensure that your LDAP Admin Password is correct and that your Kamino FQDN is resolvable from your vCenter Server.
+5. Give Kamino Users read-only permissions to Kamino's parent resource pool.
+	a.
+Navigate to Inventory > Hosts and Clusters.
+	b.
+Right click on the parent resource pool and click Add Permission.
+	c.
+Select the following:
+		- Domain: kamino.labs
+		- Group: Kamino Users
+		- Role: Read-only

 ## Configuration
 All of the following configurations are required for Kamino to function properly.
 If you do not configure your environment correctly, Kamino will not work as intended.